 I took a road trip over the weekend.
 On Monday, I drove NINE AND ONE HALF hours to get home.
 (It was worth it.)
 I might tell you about the trip in another blog entry, but this entry is to tell you about a curious thing.
 On Highway 99, north of Fresno but south of Madera, in the median is something that marks the center of California.
 It is a palm tree on the south side and a pine tree on the north!
 Someone showed me this a few years ago and then I couldn’t find it again.
 (My husband thought I just dreamed it.)
 Yesterday I stopped at a Starbuck’s in Chowchilla (I was dying of boredom by that time) and the server was chatty and helpful and told me about this!
 She brought it up, not me!
 Isn’t that cool?? here is the very blurry photo I took while driving (I think the big rig on my six was a little irritated at me – I’m sorry, Mr. Peterbilt)

-The pine isn’t very large and is in front of the palm because we are heading north.
+The pine isn’t very large and is behind the palm because we are heading north.

 Wild cats in my workshop